d0n601/CSUS-CSC154/Project/CSC154_Project_Report_rkozak_pchandra_tamir.md

 ### BYOB Botnet

 The botnet framework we chose to use is still very buggy.
 By the time we concluded that certain limitations could not be overcome, it was no longer an option to pivot the project to a new botnet framework.
 It turns out the cross platform compatibility of BYOB is not as it claims, as we were not able to connect windows victims to our Linux server.
 Although we compiled bots on both python 2 and 3, and tried numerous workarounds suggested on Github, it simply would not work.
-Issues [1](https://github.com/malwaredllc/byob/issues/92),[2](https://github.com/malwaredllc/byob/issues/164) on the GitHub repository for the framework echo our own issues, yet remain unresolved.
+Issues *[1](https://github.com/malwaredllc/byob/issues/92), [2](https://github.com/malwaredllc/byob/issues/164)* on the *[GitHub repository](https://github.com/malwaredllc/byob)* for the framework echo our own issues, yet remain unresolved.
 We raised an issue ourselves at the beginning of the semester, but it was not addressed at the time of writing this report.

 ### Further
 If we were to continue working on this project we would need to find a better botnet framework, or develop our own simple C&C server to handle reverse shells from victims.
 The bugs in BYOB are too numerous for its lack of support from the developer.